The Law Offices of Scott Sobol

 Understanding Florida’s Personal Injury Laws for Tourists

 In addition to car accidents, tourists can suffer injuries in hotels, amusement parks, or other public spaces.
-Property owners in Florida have a duty to maintain safe premises for guests.
+Property owners in Florida have a duty to maintain reasonably safe premises for guests.
 If you were injured due to hazardous conditions, such as wet floors or poor maintenance, you may have grounds for a premises liability claim.

 Challenges Tourists Face When Filing a Claim